 Additionally, having an increase in total debt can also hurt your credit.
 Many homeowners dealing with major repairs will likely have to take out a loan to cover the cost of damage.
 A large increase in your total debt amount can lower your score considerably.

 Increase in Credit Checks – There is almost always an increase in credit activity prior to, during, and following a major natural disaster.
 That flurry of activity, though, isn’t the main concern.
 The main problem is an increase in credit checks.
 If you chose to evacuate the area of the disaster you may have chosen to stay with out-of-town relatives or possibly at a hotel.
-For those evacuating who needed to rent a car, stay at a hotel, possibly even rent a trailer, it’s likely that your credit was run a few times.
+For those evacuating who needed to rent a car, stay at a hotel, or possibly even rent a trailer, it’s likely that your credit was run a few times.
 This increase in credit checks can negatively impact your credit score.

 There are probably a dozen other ways that a natural disaster could lower your credit score but the above are the main causes and the areas to keep an eye on.